Lecturer at the Department of Theoretical Geodesy and Geoinformatics, Slovak University of Technology in Bratislava.

 Name: SRBF_package

-Description: Routines for gravity field modelling with spherical radial basis functions
+Description: Routines for gravity field modelling with spherical radial basis

 Programming Languages: Fortran (+ Python wrapper), MATLAB